Skip to Content

 On average British Shorthairs are long-lived cats, with a life expectancy between 14–20 years.
 However, many factors may have an impact on this – mainly the way how they are taken care of: diet, regular vet visits, grooming etc.

-What is the cost of British shorthair cat?
+What is the cost of a British shorthair cat?